Why crafting a Chief Technology Officer resume that lands you job interviews is so challenging?

 You’ll notice that as soon as you identify a global technological challenge within a company, the rest of the resume easily falls in.

-But you still have to make sure that every section of your CTO resume is engaging, concise, and appealing to recruiters.
+But you still have to make sure that every section of your CTO resume is engaging and concise.

-Below we’ll share tips and examples on how you do that for every section.
+Below we’ll share tips on how you do that for every section.

 Let’s talk about what sections a captivating CTO resume should include.